sayeed205/babla/client/.github/instructions/tanstack-react-router_guide.instructions.md

 })
 ```

 But that's just the beginning!
-TanStack Router's automatic code splitting is not only easy to enable, but it also
-provides powerful customization options to tailor how your routes are split into chunks.
-This allows you to optimize
-your application's performance based on your specific needs and usage patterns.
+TanStack Router's automatic code splitting is not only easy to enable, but it also provides powerful customization options to tailor how your routes are split into chunks.
+This allows you to optimize your application's performance based on your specific needs and usage patterns.

 ## How does it work?

-TanStack Router's automatic code splitting works by transforming your route files both during 'development' and at '
-build' time.
-It rewrites the route definitions to use lazy-loading wrappers for components and loaders, which allows the
-bundler to group these properties into separate chunks.
+TanStack Router's automatic code splitting works by transforming your route files both during 'development' and at 'build' time.
+It rewrites the route definitions to use lazy-loading wrappers for components and loaders, which allows the bundler to group these properties into separate chunks.

 > [!TIP]
 > A **chunk** is a file that contains a portion of your application's code, which can be loaded on demand.
-This helps
-> reduce the initial load time of your application by only loading the code that is needed for the current route.
+This helps reduce the initial load time of your application by only loading the code that is needed for the current route.

 So when your application loads, it doesn't include all the code for every route.
-Instead, it only includes the code for
-the routes that are initially needed.
-As users navigate through your application, additional chunks are loaded on
+Instead, it only includes the code for the routes that are initially needed.
+As users navigate through your application, additional chunks are loaded on demand.
-demand.

 This happens seamlessly, without requiring you to manually split your code or manage lazy loading.
-The TanStack Router
-bundler plugin takes care of everything, ensuring that your routes are optimized for performance right out of the box.
+The TanStack Router bundler plugin takes care of everything, ensuring that your routes are optimized for performance right out of the box.

 ### The transformation process

-When you enable automatic code splitting, the bundler plugin does this by using static code analysis look at your the
-code in your route files to transform them into optimized outputs.
+When you enable automatic code splitting, the bundler plugin does this by using static code analysis look at your the code in your route files to transform them into optimized outputs.

 This transformation process produces two key outputs when each of your route files are processed:

-1. **Reference File**: The bundler plugin takes your original route file (e.g., `posts.route.tsx`) and modifies the
-   values for properties like `component` or `pendingComponent` to use special lazy-loading wrappers that'll fetch the
-   actual code later.
+1. **Reference File**: The bundler plugin takes your original route file (e.g., `posts.route.tsx`) and modifies the values for properties like `component` or `pendingComponent` to use special lazy-loading wrappers that'll fetch the actual code later.
 These wrappers point to a "virtual" file that the bundler will resolve later on.
-2. **Virtual File**: When the bundler sees a request for one of these virtual files (e.g.,
-   `posts.route.tsx?tsr-split=component`), it intercepts it to generate a new, minimal on-the-fly file that _only_
-   contains the code for the requested properties (e.g., just the `PostsComponent`).
+2. **Virtual File**: When the bundler sees a request for one of these virtual files (e.g., `posts.route.tsx?tsr-split=component`), it intercepts it to generate a new, minimal on-the-fly file that _only_ contains the code for the requested properties (e.g., just the `PostsComponent`).

-This process ensures that your original code remains clean and readable, while the actual bundled output is optimized
-for initial bundle size.
+This process ensures that your original code remains clean and readable, while the actual bundled output is optimized for initial bundle size.

 ### What gets code split?

 The decision of what to split into separate chunks is crucial for optimizing your application's performance.
-TanStack
-Router uses a concept called "**Split Groupings**" to determine how different parts of your route should be bundled
+TanStack Router uses a concept called "**Split Groupings**" to determine how different parts of your route should be bundled together.
-together.

 Split groupings are arrays of properties that tell TanStack Router how to bundle different parts of your route together.
 Each grouping is an list of property names that you want to bundle together into a single lazy-loaded chunk.

 The available properties to split are: